-LAS 222 - Latin American Literature Prerequisites: ENG 102 or ENG 109.
+LAS 222 - Latin American Literature

 Description: (Dual Listed with ENG 222) This course introduces students to the range of traditions that comprise the literatures of Latin America.
 It will examine literary productions in specific cultural and historical contexts.

 Spanish, Portuguese, and Francophone literature, as well as indigenous works from such countries as Brazil, El Salvador, Argentina, Cuba, Puerto Rico, and Mexico will be studied in translation.
 Writing is an integral component of this course.
 This course may not be used for foreign language credit.

 SUNY GEN ED-GHUM; NCC GEN ED-HUM, LIT, PLDI